-The denominator of pro forma basic and diluted net loss per common share has been computed to give effect to the conversion of all outstanding convertible preferred stock into shares of common stock as if the conversion had occurred on the later of the beginning of the period or the respective issuance date of the convertible preferred stock.
+The denominator of pro forma basic and diluted net loss per common share has been computed to give effect to (i) the conversion of all outstanding convertible preferred stock into shares of common stock as if the conversion had occurred on the later of the beginning of the period or the respective issuance date of the convertible preferred stock; and (ii) the settlement of the 2020 Notes into common stock equivalents in the Series E preferred stock financing (see Note 11) as if the conversion had occurred upon the respective issuance dates of the 2020 Notes.

 The numerator in the pro forma basic and diluted net loss per share calculation has been adjusted to remove gains or losses resulting from the remeasurement of the convertible preferred stock warrant liability and the derivative liability relating to the 2020 Notes.
+The numerator has also been adjusted to remove the effect of any interest expense on the 2020 Notes.